turingschool/front-end-curriculum/lessons/css-performance-and-organization.md

 We've discussed how our selectors are read, and how browsers have evolved to make the process of narrowing selectors speedy.
 We know that our best bet to write CSS that lets these processes work as efficiently as possible is to keep it lean and organized, which has the additional benefit of making it easier to understand and maintain for humans.
 As is often the case in the programming world, there are different schools of thought around how to organize and structure code to achieve this optimized 'lean and organized' state.
 We'll be discussing how to think about structuring your content based on the process outlines in [Jonathan Snook's guide, Scaleable and Modular Architecture for CSS](https://smacss.com/).

 Jonathan proposes grouping your HTML elements in your styles using 5 primary categories.
-3 of these categories lend themselves to smaller sites and help developers focus on organization of content, structure, and naming conventions.
-These 3 categories are _base_, _layout_, and _module_.
+These categories help developers focus on organization of content, structure, and naming conventions.
+These 5 categories are _base_, _layout_, _module_, _state_, and _theme_.

-#### Base styles
+#### Base Styles

-_Base_ level styles may be applied to whole site, and are limited to element selectors like `html`, `body` , `h1, h2, h3` and CSS resets/normalizers.
+_Base_ level styles may be applied to whole site, and are limited to element selectors like `html`, `body` , `h1, h2, h3` and CSS resets/normalizers, which are targeting these element selectors as well.
 Styles in this base category set the foundation for everything else you add to build your site.
 Ideally, base category styles are very minimal.
-These may be setting margin on `body`, a base background color for the page, or pulling in a custom font to be used throughout the site.
+These may be setting margin on `body`, a background color for the page, or pulling in a custom font to be used throughout the site.

 #### Layout Styles